mukaibot/puppet-bamboo/README.md

 ##Limitations

-This module has only been tested on Centos 6.5, but it should be ok with Ubuntu too.
+This module has only been tested on Centos 6.5, but it should be ok with Ubuntu/Debian too.

-At the moment, this module will not setup any additional Bamboo addons.
-I hope to add this functionality in the future!

 ## Todo list:

-* spec tests
+* Add a ton more spec tests
-* acceptance tests
+* Add acceptance tests
-* mysql support
+* Add mysql support
 * Add variable validation
-* add class documentation
+* Add class documentation
-* add example wrapper class
+* Add example wrapper class in the documentation
+* Add code to install Bamboo addons.

 ##Development